-Project and Developer Limits: No project will be reserved Credits in excess of \$750,000 from the 2017 credit ceiling.
-No Developer, including related persons thereof or agents thereof or any person having an identity of interest with any such Developer, related persons thereof or agents thereof or any combination of the foregoing shall be reserved tax credits in excess of \$1,500,000 under the 2017 housing credit ceiling.
+Project and Developer Limits: No project will be reserved Credits in excess of \$1,000,000 from the 2018 credit ceiling.
+Projects must set-aside at least 5% of the project's units for households with incomes at or below 30% AMI.
+No Developer, including related persons thereof or agents thereof or any person having an identity of interest with any such Developer, related persons thereof or agents thereof or any combination of the foregoing shall be reserved tax credits in excess of \$2,000,000 under the 2018 housing credit ceiling.